QuickClade

 quickclade.sh query1.fa query2.fa query3.fa

-Assigns taxonomy to multiple query files using the default reference database.
+Assigns taxonomy to multiple query files using the default reference database with medium preset defaults (records=5, sketch=t, callssu=t).

 quickclade.sh bins